What is bUnited.com?

 In his story, Mr. Jorgensen doesn’t tell us when and how the idea of creating new business for a purpose of fixing all substantial problems came into play, how he’s met his partners, and when bUnited was born.
 Here is his only mention of his co-founders: “Johannes, Ozan, and I are all business people, (two Stanford MBAs and one Fulbright Scholar).
 All of us have worked in big companies and small companies.”
 We can read a pretty detailed and curiosity-satisfying biography of Mr. Jorgensen in Wikipedia article, link to which he provides in his blurb on the bUnited website.

 Johannes Pohle has provided a link to his public profile on LinkedIn in his blurb on the bUnited website.
 From Mr. Pohle’s resume, we learn that he has been involved with bUnited since 2015.
 He founded two other Internet advertising companies: AllAdvantage and Brightrise & Boostwell.
-He still runs Brightrise & Boostwell, which in addition to online advertising and marketing, focuses on software development, blockchain technology, and crypto token economics.
+He still runs Brightrise & Boostwell, which in addition to online advertising and marketing, focuses on software development, blockchain technology,

 Both Jim Jorgensen and Johannes Pohle acquired an MBA from Stanford Graduate School of Business.
 Together, they founded the AllAdvantage company in 1998, which paid a fraction of the advertising revenue to its members.
 The AllAdvantage slogan was: “Get Paid to Surf the Web”.
 The company was launched on March 30, 1999.
 It had a meteoric rise and fall within a two-year period.